pwegrzyn/pwegrzyn.github.io/content/posts/why-learn-functional-and-imperative.md

 type:
 - post
 - posts
-title: Why every developer should know both imperative and functional programming
+title: Why every developer should know both structural and functional programming
 weight: 1
 categories:
 - software
 ---

-The apparent feud between functional and imperative (or OOP) programmers have been with us since the very inception of this industry.
+The apparent feud between functional and imperative (OOP/structural) programmers have been with us since the very inception of this industry.
 Usually, developers tend to identify as either a strong believer of one or the other.
 In my opinion, a competent programmer should be familiar with both and know when to use one over the other, based on their strenghts and weaknesses.
 One is not inherently better than the other, each has characteristics making it better suited for some tasks and less optimal in others.